Diderot-Language/examples/vimg/README.md

 * ./vimg -cent 280 418 -fov 42 -w 3 -cmin -500 -cmax 1900 -iso 1210 -th 18
 * ./vimg -cent 280 418 -fov 42 -w 4 -cmin -500 -cmax 1900 -iso 1210 -th 0.18

 In all cases, one can `unu quantize -b 8 -i rgb.nrrd -o rgb.png` to create an 8-bit image version of the output.
-The `-w 3` and `-w 4` show an interesting comparison, by demonstrating how knowing the gradient permits drawing of equal-thickness isocontours (according to the first-order Taylor expansion).
+The `-w 3` and `-w 4` show an important comparison, by demonstrating how knowing the gradient permits drawing of equal-thickness isocontours (according to the first-order Taylor expansion).